 The South Dakota Department of Agriculture?s Wildland Fire Division reminds citizens that there is funding available through the 50 Percent Cost Share Fire Hazard and Fuels Reduction Program.

-LONG VALLEY, S.D. ?
-A Box Elder, S.D., man has been identified as the person who died in a two-vehicle crash Friday morning south of Long Valley.
+PARKER, S.D. ?
+A Parker, S.D., man has been identified as the person who died Monday afternoon in a one-vehicle crash south of Parker.

 The South Dakota Lottery?s players can now enjoy Good Fun on their mobile devices.

 Gov. Dennis Daugaard asks that flags be flown at half-staff on the morning of Memorial Day, Monday, May 28, in observance of fallen military service members.